-The overall market risk associated with the financial instruments used to reach investment objectives is considered medium.
+The overall market risk associated with the bonds and other financial instruments used to reach investment objectives is considered medium.
 These financial instruments are impacted by various factors.
 These include, but are not limited to, the development of the financial market, the economic development of issuers of these financial instruments who are themselves affected by the general world economic situation and the economic and political conditions in each country.
 Expected credit risk, the risk of failure of the issuers of underlying investments is medium.
 The Sub-Fund's liquidity risk is set to medium.
 Liquidity risks may arise when a specific underlying investment is difficult to sell.
-Moreover, currency fluctuation may highly impact the Sub-Fund's performance.
+Investments in a specific geographic area are more concentrated than investments in various geographic areas.
 No guarantee is provided as to the recovery of the initial investment.

-The risk associated with derivative financial instruments is detailed in this prospectus, Part III, Chapter II "Risks linked to the investment universe: detailed description".
+The risk associated with the financial derivative instruments is detailed in Part III "Additional information", Chapter II: "Risks linked to the investment universe: detailed description".